linux-system-roles/hpc/README.md

 **Prior to using OpenMPI CLIs, you must run `module load mpi/openmpi-5.0.8`**

+The role also installs `mpitests-openmpi` for basic HPC validation, which pulls openmpi from AppStream repository of the latest version installed alongside the built version.
+You must use the built version by running the above `module load` command.

 Note that building OpenMPI requires the following variables to be set to `true`, which is the default value:

 ```yaml